dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

       .schema(schema)
       .csv(dataPath)

-At the first line, we create an instance of `SparkSession <https://spark.apache.org/docs/latest/sql-getting-started.html#starting-point-sparksession>`_ which is the entry of any Spark program working with DataFrame.
-The ``schema`` variable defines the schema of DataFrame wrapping Iris data.
-With this explicitly set schema, we can define the columns' name as well as their types; otherwise the column name would be the default ones derived by Spark, such as ``_col0``, etc. Finally, we can use Spark's built-in csv reader to load Iris csv file as a DataFrame named ``xgbInput``.
+In the first line, we create an instance of a `SparkSession <https://spark.apache.org/docs/latest/sql-getting-started.html#starting-point-sparksession>`_ which is the entry point of any Spark application working with DataFrames.
+The ``schema`` variable defines the schema of the DataFrame wrapping Iris data.
+With this explicitly set schema, we can define the column names as well as their types; otherwise the column names would be the default ones derived by Spark, such as ``_col0``, etc. Finally, we can use Spark's built-in CSV reader to load the Iris CSV file as a DataFrame named ``xgbInput``.

-Spark also contains many built-in readers for other format. eg ORC, Parquet, Avro, Json.
+Apache Spark also contains many built-in readers for other formats such as ORC, Parquet, Avro, JSON.

 Transform Raw Iris Dataset
 --------------------------

-To make Iris dataset be recognizable to XGBoost, we need to encode String-typed label, i.e. "class", to Double-typed label.
+To make the Iris dataset recognizable to XGBoost, we need to encode the String-typed label, i.e. "class", to the Double-typed label.

-One way to convert the String-typed label to Double is to use Spark's built-in feature transformer `StringIndexer <https://spark.apache.org/docs/2.3.1/api/scala/index.html#org.apache.spark.ml.feature.StringIndexer>`_. but it has not been accelerated by Spark-Rapids yet, which means it will fall back to CPU to run and cause performance issue.
-Instead, we use an alternative way to acheive the same goal by the following code
+One way to convert the String-typed label to Double is to use Spark's built-in feature transformer `StringIndexer <https://spark.apache.org/docs/2.3.1/api/scala/index.html#org.apache.spark.ml.feature.StringIndexer>`_.
+But this feature is not accelerated in RAPIDS Accelerator, which means it will fall back to CPU.
+Instead, we use an alternative way to achieve the same goal with the following code:

 .. code-block:: scala